Vietnam.vn - Nền tảng quảng bá Việt Nam

 In 2022, Cuba will welcome about 1.7 million tourists, much lower than the 2.5 million that local authorities initially expected due to the consequences of Covid-19.

-Folk artists perform at the Historic Center of La Habana (designated a UNESCO World Heritage Site in 1982).
+Folk artists perform at the Historic Center of La Habana (designated a UNESCO world heritage site in 1982).
 Photo: THX

 According to MINTUR, Canadians top the list of visitors, followed by Cubans from the diaspora, Americans and Russians.
-During the pandemic, Cuba’s main source of tourists, Canada, was hit hard by the closure of its border, preventing Canadians from traveling to Cuba.
+During the pandemic, Cuba’s main source of tourists, Canada, was hit hard by the closure of its borders, preventing Canadians from traveling to Cuba.
 Now, Canadian tour operators are planning a major boost to tourism to Cuba this winter.

 Despite this, Cuba is struggling with a shortage of hotel rooms and has been hampered by a US embargo that has severely limited the number of American tourists.
-The Cuban government, which owns and operates much of the island’s tourism infrastructure, is relying on Russia, which has provided major economic aid, including increased flights to Cuba.
+The Cuban government, which owns and operates much of the island's tourism infrastructure, is relying on Russia, which has provided significant economic aid, including increased flights to Cuba.
 The number of Russian visitors to Cuba is currently up 4-5%.

 Source